aimanaijaz/multiuserblog/README.md

 Users can sign up, login, read posts, comment on posts as well as like posts.
 To run this application
 Go to  http://nanodegree-blog.appspot.com/ to view the website

-To run this project on your machine
+##To run this project on your machine
-1. Go to the following github repository link.
+1. Go to the following github repository link - https://github.com/aimanaijaz/multiuserblog
 2. Download the zip file, extract it and save it on your computer.
 3. Download Google App Engine.
 4. Open the Google App Engine Launcher.